Robert Hoke

 Robert Frederick Hoke (May 27, 1837 - July 3, 1912) was a Confederate major general during the American Civil War.
 He was present at one of the earliest battles, the Battle of Big Bethel, where he was commended for coolness and judgment.
 Wounded at Chancellorsville, he recovered in time for the defense of Petersburg and Richmond.
-His brigade distinguished itself at Cold Harbor (June 1864), acknowledged by Grant as his most costly defeat.
+His brigade distinguished itself at the Battle of Cold Harbor.
 Hoke was later a businessman and railroad executive.

 Early life and career

 Robert Frederick Hoke was born in Lincolnton, North Carolina, the son of Michael and Frances Burton Hoke.
 He had a younger sister Mary.
 Their father was a lawyer, orator, and unsuccessful Democratic nominee for Governor of North Carolina in 1844.
 Michael Hoke died shortly after losing that election.
 His death "had lasting effects" on Robert Hoke's political viewpoint.

 The son disliked politics and avoided involvement, later rejecting the offer of the governor's position.
 Robert Hoke was educated at the Pleasant Retreat Academy.
 He next studied at the Kentucky Military Institute, graduating in 1854.
 Hoke returned to Lincolnton, where he managed various family business interests for his widowed mother, including a cotton mill and iron works.